 Hi, my name is Ashley Villar!
-I study the eruptions, mergers and explosions of stars.
+I use data-driven methods and machine learning to study the eruptions, mergers and explosions of stars.
 I’m especially interested in utilizing multiband light curves to understand the underlying physics of optical transients.

 I am a Simons Junior Fellow at Columbia University.
 Starting in July 2021, I will be an Assistant Professor at Pennsylvania State University.